बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 Your business should have been operational for at least 3 years.

-A minimum of 6 months of credit history is required.
+A minimum of 6 months of credit history and a good CIBIL score is required.

 Certain factors can either strengthen or weaken your eligibility: